Table of Contents

 Community has always been the lifeblood of humanity from prehistoric times to today, but our sense of community faces new challenges.
-As a clear example, the COVID pandemic has made in-person collaboration dangerous.
+As a recent example, the COVID pandemic has made in-person collaboration dangerous.
 On the other hand, Internet access has grown globally, presenting an opportunity for cosmopolitan learning communities.

 People—even introverts—work best in groups.
 People working together bring their unique mindsets, inspirations, and ideas to the group.
 All those things mingle, merge, mutate, and refine, fostering serendipity, and creating new insights and inventions.

 Communities over the last ten years have bundled together.
 We’ve gone from interest-based (such as old Internet forums) or geography-based communities being the norm to large, all-in-one communities like Facebook, Reddit, and Twitter.
 These are so large and unfocused that it’s difficult or even impossible for smaller voices to be heard.

 What if we took this conglomeration to the opposite extreme?
 What if we radically reduced the community’s size, focused it on some target or outcome, and let the community learn and build from the bottom up?

 Are you looking for a way to excite your students and improve learning outcomes?
 To better collaborate with your peers on projects?
 To embark on a decentralized research project?
 Create a long-lasting community of builders, learners, and thinkers?